dbillingham/superagent-response-time/README.md

 # superagent-response-time

-  A plugin for superagent that outputs a requests resposne time.
+  A plugin for superagent that outputs a requests response time in milliseconds.

 ## Installation